-Insulin icodex is a novel long-acting insulin analogue which is developed to safely cover the basal insulin requirements for a full week with a single s.c. injection.

-The present trial is a 26-week trial designed to investigate the effect and safety of once weekly insulin icodex in comparison to once daily insulin degludec, both in combination with non-insulin anti-diabetic drugs in insulin-naïve subjects with type 2 diabetes (T2D).
-A double blinded, double dummy design is used in this trial to ensure collection of blinded safety data for insulin icodex in comparison to insulin degludec as well as to allow for an extension part should recruitment in China not meet its target in due time.
+Insulin icodex is a novel long-acting insulin analogue which is developed to safely cover the basal insulin requirements for a full week with a single subcutaneous injection.
+The present trial is a 26-week trial designed to investigate effect and safety of once weekly insulin icodex in comparison to once daily insulin degludec, both with or without non-insulin anti-diabetic drugs, in basal insulin treated subjects with type 2 diabetes (T2D).